Business Manners 5

 - Casual Friday is great, but if your work takes you outside the office, you need to dress professionally.

 - Hair neatly groomed, high-quality shoes and a crisp suit or skirt suit go a long way in establishing a professional demeanor.

 - When in doubt ask HR - Human Resources.

 Lets just say that it is widely shared among Montrealers that Montreal is one, if not THE best city to live in the whole wide world, A city with perfect French and English business manners 5.

-Large cities such as Montreal do tend to be extremely diverse but most Montrealers respect foreigners, are aware of any simple out of courtesy 5 gestures and generally accept cultural differences.
+Large cities such as Montreal do tend to be extremely diverse but most Montrealers respect foreigners and usually know how to deal with cultural differences.